EducationCity Privacy and Data Policy for Schools

 Visiting EducationCity could result in one or several of the following types of cookie being set:

-Each and every time a user navigates around the EducationCity website, Google Analytics, Hotjar and New Relic set anonymous analytics cookies to record information about the pages he/she has viewed.
+- Google Analytics and Hotjar – Each and every time a user navigates around the EducationCity website, Google Analytics and Hotjar set anonymous analytics cookies to record information about the pages he/she has viewed.
 These cookies give us an insight into how the website is being used, give us information about whether a visitor is a first-time user or not, tell us where they found us from and where they spent their time on the website, all of which can help us improve our site over time.

 EducationCity relies on cookies to authenticate its users and provide you with the correct content.
 Should you wish to control the cookies that are set, stop them being used or delete them altogether, you can do but restricting or preventing any cookies may negatively affect your experience of the site.